codio/knowledge/source/instructors/admin/organization/organisation.rst

 -------------
 An organization is always required for institutional teaching.
 The **Organization** page includes settings for managing accounts, LMS integration and many other organization related settings.

-View the video to learn more about organisations
+View the video to learn more about organizations

 .. raw:: html